Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Animal skulls (including primate skulls).md

 Shark - sharks have many sharp teeth.
 Their teeth often fall out as they grab moving prey and so they have a continuous 'conveyor belt' of teeth growing from their jaw.
 The new teeth that aren't needed yet lay flat against the jaw until the tooth in front falls out and they they move up into the normal tooth position.
 You can see the new teeth ready to move up on the inside of the jaw.

-Crocodile - the crocodile can also replace it's teeth when it loses them but rather than having a 'conveyor belt' system like the shark, it has permanent teeth buds (which are what your teeth develop from) under each tooth which are stimulated by the tooth falling out, causing another one to grow.
+Crocodile - the crocodile can also replace its teeth when it loses them but rather than having a 'conveyor belt' system like the shark, it has permanent teeth buds (which are what your teeth develop from) under each tooth which are stimulated by the tooth falling out, causing another one to grow.

 BEAKS